joebew42/ex_chat/README.md

 ### DOING

-- Allow web clients to join a chatroom
+- Allow web clients to send messages

 ### TODO

-- Allow web clients to send messages
 - Allow web clients to receive messages
+- Remove the `/echo` endpoint

 ### DONE

+- Allow web clients to join a chatroom
 - How to test the websocket endpoint in Elixir
 - Put `how to run tests` and `how to start application` in the `README.md`
 - Start the application